songchao1986/songchao1986.github.io/README.md

-This is my personal website.
-It was built with Jekyll theme minima.
+This is my old personal website that is no longer in use.
+I have moved the lab website to [chaosonglab.github.io](chaosonglab.github.io).